sgsen/sgsen.github.io/_posts/2005-03-03-BornIntoBrothels.md

 Maybe I can appease my conscience by donating some money to the fund, and then?
 Hey, I figure I've done my part, haven't I?
 Maybe I can tell a bunch of my friends about it, and maybe they'll donate some money too... and then?
 What difference will it make?
 What about all the kids in all the other red light districts in India or Africa.
 Why stop there?
 What about those in America and the rest of the world?
 I guess this is how people go crazy.
 There is no end to it I guess.

-I head that a third of the world lives on less than $1 a day, and half live on less than $2.
+I head that a third of the world lives on less than a dollar a day, and half live on less than $2.
 Is this my problem?
 Whose problem is this?
 What can I do?
 What should I do?
 It gets pretty philosophical from here, but its interesting, so I think I'll pick it up from here again next time.

 In the mean time, I can't help but think of the story of the star fish.
 You know that one where a little kid goes to the beach with his mom.
 Its low tide, so there are like hundreds of star fish that got left on the shore.
 I guess starfish die when they aren't in water, so unless the tide comes back soon, they are going to die.
 I don't know how, but the kid knows this, and starts picking up starfish and throwing them into the ocean.
 He keeps this up for a while, and his mom (who's probably sitting underneath a beach umbrella reading some sappy romance novel cause she's a sentimentalist) asks him what the hell he is doing.
 He tells her.
 Mom then says, "well honey, there are hundreds of them all along the beach, you aren't gonna make a difference, so why don't you give it a rest, and go play in the water."
 The kid says, "maybe I can't make a difference to them all, but I bet I made a difference to this one," and throws another one back in.
 Ok, so I suck at telling stories, but if you wanna read the actual Starfish Story [click here](https://eventsforchange.wordpress.com/2011/06/05/the-starfish-story-one-step-towards-changing-the-world/).